Compare car insurance quotes in Arizona

 • $15,000 for damage to other peoples’ property.

-While this is the minimum insurance you need to buy before you can legally drive in Arizona, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
-When you also consider that nearly 11% of Arizona drivers are uninsured or underinsured, it may also be wise to purchase uninsured/underinsured motorist (UIM) protection.
+While this is the minimum insurance you need to buy before you can legally drive in Arizona, many Jerry drivers choose to buy higher liability limits along with comprehensive and collision coverage.
+We also recommend buying uninsured/underinsured motorist (UIM) protection since nearly 11% of Arizona drivers are uninsured or underinsured.

 Factors affecting Arizona car insurance rates in 2026